AnyDSL/MimIR/docs/plugins.md

 * `lit/<plugin>/` into `extra/<plugin>/lit/`

 It also rewrites the extracted `CMakeLists.txt` for out-of-tree use and removes the plugin from the in-tree plugin list so it is picked up through `extra/` instead.

-## Third-Party Plugin Discovery

-If you clone a plugin repository into `extra/`, MimIR picks it up automatically during configuration when the repository contains a `CMakeLists.txt` as a direct child of `extra/`.

-If the plugin repository also contains `lit/*.mim` tests, they are picked up automatically by the main `lit` target as well.

 ## Standalone Third-Party Builds